jkohlin/wordpress-basics/2-ecosystem.md

 - trash (Deleted article)

 **post_type**
 As all content in Wordpress is a post and stored in this table, we need a way of knowing what kind of content each post holds.

-### Managing posts
-Now when we know what a Worpress post look like in the database, we can head over to the admin dashboard where the post is created from.
+This is because we often want different behavior for each of our content types.
+Wordpress comes with two default types, 'post' and 'page'.

+## Other content fields
+A post can hold much more content connected to it, but instead of using fields in the wp_posts table, other tables are used.
+They will have a many to one relationship with the posts.

+**Post meta**